benedictchen/qualitative-reasoning/README.md

 🔬 **Forbus's Qualitative Process Theory and de Kleer's Confluence-based Physics for causal reasoning and simulation**

 Qualitative Reasoning enables computers to understand and reason about physical systems using qualitative descriptions rather than precise numerical values.
-This implementation provides research-accurate reproductions of foundational QR algorithms that revolutionized AI's ability to model common-sense physics and causal relationships.
+This implementation provides research-accurate reproductions of foundational QR algorithms that transformed AI's ability to model common-sense physics and causal relationships.

 **Research Foundation**: Forbus, K. D. (1984) - *"Qualitative Process Theory"* | de Kleer, J. & Brown, J. S. (1984) - *"A Qualitative Physics Based on Confluences"*